 Nebuchadnezzar’s successors, namely his son Evil-merodach, followed by Neriglissar, Labishi, Nabonidus, then Belshazzar, with the possible exception of Labishi who was very young, could be thought of as “the basest of men” with, perhaps, Belshazzar occupying the lowest level.
 While Nebuchadnezzar was an outstanding person who looked well to the betterment of his kingdom, his successors were “dead weights.”
 They were incompetent or corrupted.
 They weakened the kingdom so that it retained nothing more than a hollow shell of its former glory.

 While the “watcher/watchers” and the “holy ones” saw fit to give Nebuchadnezzar another chance, no such opportunity was allowed his successors who were murdered unexpectedly or died prematurely.

-Therefore, the “handwriting on the wall” must have made an ineffaceable impression in the minds of “the thousand” of Belshazzar’s “lords” including “his princes, his wives, and his concubines” in verses 1 and 2.
-But, the impression did not stop with ancient Babylon because the phrase “handwriting on the wall” has echoed down through the ages even to our time.
+Therefore, the “handwriting on the wall” must have made an ineffaceable impression in the minds of “the thousand” of Belshazzar’s “lords” including “his princes, his wives, and his concubines” (Verses 1, 2).
+But the impression did not stop with ancient Babylon, because the phrase, “handwriting on the wall,” has echoed down through the ages even to our time.
 It is a favored expression for taking heed to warning signs that all must, sooner or later, take responsibility for their own character and behavior.